 This Factsheet is about complaints relating to Disabled Facilities Grants (DFGs).
-It should be read together with our general information booklet about our service.
+It should be read together with our general information available here.

 Examples of the sorts of adaptations the DFG covers include:

 Before a formal DFG application is considered, a social services department’s occupational therapist (OT) will usually need to assess the disabled person’s needs, including whether

 the works are “necessary and appropriate”.
 The OT’s recommendations are normally put to the Housing Department who administers the DFG.
 The council will then have to decide whether it is “reasonable and practicable” to do the works.

 Depending on the OT’s recommendations, there are a number of other checks that a council may carry out at the initial enquiries stage.
 Your local council should be able to tell you more, including whether you have to complete a pre-application DFG enquiries form.
 Once this stage is satisfactorily completed, you normally have to submit a formal DFG application along with other documents.
 Provided the council has received all the relevant information, legally it has to approve a completed DFG application within six months of its receipt.

 You can find further information regarding DFGs in the following locations: